international payments

 Who would have thought that sending money from one side of the world to another could become so simple one day?
 With 195 countries, each having its own payment systems and rules, this seems like a complicated task.

-However, thanks to technological progress, it’s become possible.
+However, thanks to technological progress, cross border money transfers become possible.
 Today, making international payments is nothing out of the ordinary.
-Individuals and businesses can enjoy faster, cheaper, and more reliable payment options than ever before.
-Our world has grown smaller, connecting people and businesses across borders.
+Individuals and businesses can enjoy faster, cheaper, and more reliable cross border payment methods than ever before.
+The world has grown smaller, connecting people and businesses across borders.

 What are the most common cross-border payment methods then?
 And what advantages and disadvantages do they bring?